• Aug 19, 2025

 DAY 2

-Visit the Dwarkadish Temple, Nageshwar Jyotirlinga temple, Gopi Talav and Rukmani Temple.
+Visit the Dwarkadish Temple, the Nageshwar Jyotirlinga temple, Gopi Talav, and the Rukmani Temple.
 In the evening, attend the aarti at Dwarkadish Temple.

 DAY 3

-After breakfast, travel from Dwarka to Somnath and visit the Kirti Mandir and Sudama Setu on the way.
+After breakfast, travel from Dwarka to Somnath, stopping along the way to visit the Kirti Mandir and Sudama Setu.
 Check into your hotel in Somnath, visit the Somnath temple, and then depart for Delhi.

 DAY 1

-Start early and begin the drive, aiming to reach Somnath by the end of the day.
+Start early and set out on the drive, aiming to reach Somnath by the end of the day.

 DAY 2